-It is a relevant question in a society where finance is everything and having debt can land you in a huge amount of trouble.
+Who finances blacklisted people is a relevant question in a society where finance is everything.
+People are getting blacklisted by companies in South Africa and having debt is often a huge amount of trouble.

 Those who have been blacklisted